Academics, Programs, and Opportunities

 The Oxford Research Scholars (ORS) program offers selected students the opportunity to work directly with faculty members for a full academic year on disciplinary research projects or projects related to the scholarship of teaching and learning.

-Students chosen as Oxford Research Scholars present their work in the annual Oxford Research Scholars Spring Symposium.
-As program participants, students learn how research within their disciplines leads to knowledge creation, current research in their disciplines, and how research is organized and funded.
-Through knowledge of and direct involvement in research, students develop a different perspective on learning.
+Students chosen as Oxford Research Scholars receive academic credit that fulfills the Experiential Learning (E) requirement and present their research during the annual Oxford Research Scholars Spring Symposium.
+As program participants, students learn how research within their disciplines leads to knowledge creation, are introduced to current research in their disciplines, and learn how research is organized and funded.
+Participation in ORS is for the full academic year, and participants enroll in 1-2 credit research courses with their faculty mentor in Fall and Spring.

-The Oxford Research Scholars and SURE-Oxford programs reflect Oxford College’s recognition of the educational benefits that achieved by involving first-year and sophomore students in the research process.
-Participation in these programs is by invitation.
+The Oxford Research Scholars, SURE-Oxford programs, and the Summer Oxford Research Scholars Program reflect Oxford College’s recognition of the educational benefits achieved by involving first-year and sophomore students in the research process.

 Student responsibilities (illustrative not exhaustive): satisfy all eligibility requirements.
 Contact a professor whose research is of interest.
 Follow all procedures and meet all deadlines required by the program(s).